PressingButtons/PixelPaint/DEVNOTES.md

 1. Construct line segements as triangles, possibly round out the end points based on the angle between.
 2. Create a brush "texture" and draw that texture in between two points enough times that there is continuous overlap.

 There's a bit of a draw to option 2 as if the system work, custom brushes could be implemented.

+#9/18/2021

+##Brush updates

+Attempted to create a contiguous line using triangles to lackluster result.
+Refining required in both knowledge of trigonometry and implementation.
+Shifted design focus away for purely generating the brush shape via math/triangles and instead using textures.
+Future plans for creating brushes of various shapes and possibly for custom brushe shapes for import.